clasqm/freedos-repo/README.md

 + [GUTREAD](./zip/gutread.zip) -  read texts from the Gutenberg Project (or any other text file) and remove all the newlines saving hours of editing in your word processor.
     + It will also produce the text in XML format.
-    + See the LSM file for instructions
+    + See the LSM file for instructions.
+    + Another utility that does the same thing is [WPPREP](./zip/wpprep.zip) by Les Leist.

 + [OZPACK](./zip/ozpack.zip) 1.3 - Great Australian utilities.
     + Shareware by Kevin Solway (other programs by Solway on this page have been explicitly declared to be freeware.
 This one has not).